– Available to active Plan A Participants and limited Plan B Participants and their eligible children only

 The applicant’s eligibility to apply for a Scholarship Award will be determined after the Fund Office receives the Scholarship Award Application form and attachments and Teacher Appraisal forms.

 Only the applications of individuals who meet the eligibility requirements will be presented to the Scholarship Selection Committee.
 The Fund Office will notify you if you (or your child) are determined to be ineligible to apply for a Scholarship Award.

-Your application and all associated documentation must be postmarked by the last day of February in order to be considered for a Scholarship Award.
+Your application and all associated documentation must be submitted online no later than February 28 in order to be considered for a Scholarship Award.

 Some exclusions and limitations apply to the Scholarship Award Program.
-Refer to the Scholarship Award and Tuition Assistance Programs or contact the Fund Office for details.
+Refer to the Scholarship Award and Tuition Assistance Programs or contact the Fund Office or email Scholarships@scufcwfunds.com for details.